Jacob Gildor: Biography

-The turning point arrived at the age of 40 when he retired from his work and decided to devote his time to art.
-His first solo exhibition of paper work, drawings, and monotypes was held in 1968 in Bet Hachayal in Tel Aviv under the patronage of the IDF's Chief Education Officer.

-In 1971 Gildor was invited by the Surrealist artist and teacher Prof. Ernst Fuchs, to Riechenau, a quiet Austrian town in the foothills of the Alps, to learn the master's unique technique in tempera.
-A close friendship was made between the teacher and student which opened the young artist to the Surrealist movement.

 In 1987 Gildor spent a year in Cite des Arts in Paris under an Israeli scholarship.

 Throughout the years Gildor exhibited in many galleries in Israel, Sweden, Germany and France.

-In 2009, a major comprehensive retrospective exhibition, "Segments of Creation", with Gildor's works throughout four decades, was held in the Museum of Israeli Art in Ramat-Gan, curated by the Museum Director, Meir Aharonson.
+In 2009, a major comprehensive retrospective exhibition, "Segments of Creation", with Gildor's works throughout four decades, was held in the Museum of Israeli Art in Ramat-Gan.
 The exhibition was displayed for six months and accompanied by a three part complete monography.

-Gildor is married to Hava Zeilingold.
-The couple has three sons: Guy (C.E.O. of Persway, a high tech company from Herzliya), Ofer (Gilden's Art Gallery in London) and Boaz (Ph.D. in biology, from Weizmann Institute of Science, in Rehovot).